cvat-ai/cvat/site/content/en/docs/manual/advanced/annotation-with-ellipses.md

 ![](/images/image239.jpg)

-Choose a `Label` and click `Shape` or `Track` to enter drawing mode.
-An ellipse is created in the same way as a [rectangle](/docs/manual/advanced/annotation-with-rectangles/), you need to specify two opposite rectangle points, and the ellipse will be inscribed in a rectangle.
+Choose a `Label` and click `Shape` or `Track` to start drawing.
+An ellipse can be created the same way as a [rectangle](/docs/manual/advanced/annotation-with-rectangles/), you need to specify two opposite rectangle points, and the ellipse will be inscribed in a rectangle.
 Press `N` or click the `Done` button on the top panel to complete the shape.